 “Yes, we are,” the priest said.

-“You don’t mind if we just drop him in ourselves?”
+“You mind if we put him in ourselves?”

-“Just saying,” the cousin said, “I think it’s rather disrespectful if we lower my cousin down there with that.
-Manfred would a been mighty damn ticked off.”
+“Just saying,” Cousin Frank said, “I think it’s rude to lower my cousin with that machine.
+Manfred would’ve been mighty damn pee’d off.”

-He pulled a little book from his pocket, and he read verses.
-But a tractor buzzed from a few graves down.
-It drowned out the father.
+He pulled a little book from his pocket to read the verses.
+The thing began to buzz.
+It drowned out the priest.

-“I say we lower him down there ourselves,” the cousin said.
+“I still want to lower him down,” the cousin said.

 The cousin kept quiet for the rest of the reading.
-The priest slapped the book shut, and he looked over us all.
+The priest slapped the book shut.
+He looked over us all.
+“Any other comments?”

 “Good,” he said.